Ecuador: The South

 Days 14: From Loja we’ll go north to bird some high elevation forests near the town of Saraguro.
 We’ll keep an eye and ear out for tanager flocks, and we might bump into some mountain specialties like Glowing Puffleg, Mouse-colored Thistletail, or Paramo Tapaculo.
 Leaving here, we’ll get even more mountainous and drive west deep into the Andean ridges to the remote mountaintop of Cerro de Arcos.
 If there is good weather in the afternoon we will make our first attempt at finding Blue-throated Hillstar, a hummingbird first discovered in 2017 and known only from this location.
 Night at Casa Refugio Cerro de Arcos.

 Day 15: We will spend the morning birding the area around the lodge, where, in addition to the Blue-throated Hillstar, other above tree-line specialties can be found.
 Jameson’s Snipe is often calling in the pre-dawn around the lodge and we may be able to track one down.
 Streak-backed Canastero, Black-billed Shrike-Tyrant, and both Mountain and Carunculated Caracaras (and hybrids) are all possible.
 The hummingbird feeders around the lodge can have Shining Sunbeam, Great Sapphirewing, and Virdian Metaltail.
 We will stay until lunch then drop north through some desolate rain-shadow terrain toward the acacia woodlands of the scenic Yunguilla Valley.
-Night in La Union.
+Night in Santa Isabel.

 Day 16: We’ll start in the acacia woodlands of the Yunguilla Reserve that protects the tiny range of the critically endangered Pale-headed Brushfinch, a species rediscovered after being unrecorded for decades.
 They’re fairly common in the shrubby parts of the reserve and usually come in to the bird feeder, as often does Gray-browed Brushfinch and sometimes even a Chestnut-crowned Antpitta.
 From here we’ll drive up and north to the edge of El Cajas National Park on the outskirts of Cuenca, Ecuador’s third-largest city.
-Time permitting, we may stop on the way up at one of the “miradors” for a look out over the scenic countryside or pop into some polylepis woodland for a shot at a Giant Conebill.
+Time permitting, we may stop on the way up at one of the “miradors” for a look out over the scenic countryside or pop into some polylepis woodland for a long shot at a Giant Conebill.
 Night near Cuenca.

 Day 17: Today we’ll be out birding near and above tree-line in El Cajas National Park, where we can expect such characteristic high-elevation species as Tawny Antpitta, Blue-mantled Thornbill, Chestnut-winged and Stout-billed Cinclodes, and Tit-like Dacnis, and we can at least hope for the endemic hummingbirds, Ecuadorian Hillstar and Violet-throated Metaltail, all against the dazzling backdrop of the high Andes.
 Depending on the weather and time, we may make a few last stops in our afternoon drive to Guayaquil for our final night in Ecuador.
 Night in Guayaquil.